6 tips to better manage MCIs

 Mock events are an invaluable tool for MCI preparation.
 But use scenarios based on practical assumptions of what is most likely to occur or with the greatest historical relevance.
 Remember that if it happened once, it can happen again.
 Massachusetts published a wonderful MCI planning guide.

-Prepare for the worst
+5. Prepare for the worst

 A natural tendency is to prepare for what most recently happened somewhere else.
 After New Orleans, flood preparation suddenly became a priority.
 After the Minnesota bridge collapse, every bridge in Missouri was immediately inspected.
 Today, the hot topic is pandemic flu preparation.
 Tomorrow it will be big train wrecks.
 Keep up to date on the latest technologies and training to make your MCI management planning more effective.

 The one aspect of MCI management rarely discussed is the emotional demands.
 It seems we plan for recovery afterward with Critical Incident Management (CISM) programs, but don't talk much about the challenge beforehand.
 What I'm talking about is being emotionally prepared for how different your role will be at a MCI.

 MCI planning and preparation is a young science, founded on the battlefields but carried out today largely in the boardroom.
 How well we plan and prepare will eventually be tested in every system.
 It may not be today, this month, or even this decade.
 But it's far better to plan under the assumption that every single one of us will eventually need these important skills and is completely prepared to execute.